beyama/winter/README.md

 is computationally expensive but may not be required in some cases.

 ## Graph Registry
-The graph registry creates and holds dependency graphs in a tree (directed acyclic graph).
+Initialization graph registry creates and holds dependency graphs in a tree (directed acyclic graph).

 This was inspired by [Toothpick](https://github.com/stephanenicolas/toothpick).